 As a result, savvy investors have largely moved into low-cost investments today.
 If you can match the benchmark and keep your investing costs extremely low, you can do well in today’s investing environment.

-- Estate planning to make sure that your family is set up for success once you’re gone
+- Estate planning to make sure that your money has a plan in your absence

 - College planning